 The thermostat needs to be functioning correctly.
 A technician can turn the thermostat on, check that the system is cooling the room properly, and diagnose potential issues.
 If a new thermostat is needed, you’ll know.
 Or, a room that’s not cooling properly can indicate issues for the technician to check.

-When a system is leaking refrigerant, it can’t do its job capturing hot air and bringing it outside.
+When a system is leaking Same Day Service, it can’t do its job capturing hot air and bringing it outside.
 It also can’t cool the air that’s released inside through ducts and into your rooms.
 A technician has to determine where and why coolant is leaking.

 Sometimes, the original installer hasn’t charged the system correctly.
 If it’s undercharged or overcharged with coolant, our technicians will address it and ensure the system is properly charged and ready to cool your home.